BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 In this case, `mass` is a variable for which you've specified a particular number. `<-` is called an assignment operator.
 It assigns values on the right to objects on the left.
 Think of it as an arrow pointing from the value to the object.
 You can confirm the value has been assigned by typing `mass`.

 You can perform arithmetic with these variables.
-For example, if the original value was in grams, you can convert to kilograms:
+For example, if the original value was in kilograms, you can convert to grams:

 ```
 #arithmetic with variables
-kg <- mass * 1000
+grams <- mass * 1000
 ```

 This retains the value associated with `mass` while specifying a new variable, `kg`.
 Type `kg` to ensure the value has been saved.